nyima6999/Family-Tree-CRUD-practice/README.md

 Access: You can access the app by clicking this Front End: https://family-treeee.herokuapp.com/ Back End: https://family-treebackend.herokuapp.com/

-Approach: To build a user friendly client side data entry app.
+Approach: To build a user friendly client-side data entry app.
 This app allows the users to enter family memebers information and to keep the record of family lineage from generation to generation.

 Technologies Used: This app is purly build on react.js, with use of CSS for styling, and heroku for deployment.